peterloes/SmartAnimalTraps/README.md

 Supported two low power lightbarriers, adjustable for different distances(size of animal) 10centimetres to tested 3.3metres.
 The beam is scattered light independently and invisible.

-Examples for light barriers:
+Examples for lightbarriers:

-If both light barriers are triggered the Shutter will be closed.
+Lightbarrier 1 and lightbarrier 2 are connected with logic AND.
+Both lightbarriers needs a falling edge to 0V to close the shutter.

 ## 1 RadiomoduleV?.? & electronicsLightbarriers & electronicsServo